tapfortap/Documentation/unity/integration.md

 ## Step 2 - Initialize the SDK

-To initialize TapForTap, call the following code and replace `YOUR_API_KEY` with your personal API Key.
+To initialize TapForTap, call the following code and replace `YOUR_API_KEY` with your personal API Key, which can be found on the [account](https://tapfortap.com/manage/account) page.

 ```c#
 TapForTap.API.TapForTap.initialize("YOUR_API_KEY");